Free temporary Thailand phone number to receive SMS online (+66)

 If no code arrives, you are not charged.
 You only pay when the verification goes through.

-The free pool is shared, so a code can be taken or the line can be blocked.
+The free pool is shared, so a code can be taken or the number can be blocked.
 A private number skips all of that for the price of a coffee.

-You also choose the service up front, so the line is matched to what you sign up for.
+You also choose the service up front, so the number is matched to what you sign up for.
 That alone raises the odds the code lands.

-When a paid line still will not work
+When a paid number still will not work

 A private number is strong, but it is not magic.
 It will not help in these cases: